sanjay9616/JavaScript/general1.md

 437	What is an environment record?
 436	What is optional chaining?
 431	How do you create custom HTML element?
-429	What is the difference between setTimeout, setImmediate and process.nextTick?
-426	How do you group and nest console output?
-424	How do style the console output using CSS?
 422	Is that possible to use expressions in switch cases?
 417	What are the built-in iterables
 409	What is deno